midbel/packit/README.md

 ## Next steps

-* include files from directory specify in path section
 * automatic dependencies resolution by inspecting ELF binaries
 * automatically stripping the binary
 * support for `APK` packages